HIP Graduate Student Award Key Information

 - Availability of institutional resources to support the proposed project.

-While not an excluding factor, consideration will be given to ensuring a balance between PhD and MD/PhD programs.
 There is no limit to the number of applications that an institution and its affiliates may submit.
-However, no more than one award will be granted for any given institution.
+For purpose of fairness and balance, institutions will be limited in the number of awards granted.
 For this purpose, ASH’s definition of “medical school” encompasses all affiliate institutions (e.g., University of Washington would include the Fred Hutchinson Cancer Research Center, Seattle Children's Hospital, etc.).

 Terms and Conditions